docksal/ci-agent/README.md

 - `build-init`- initializes the sandbox codebase and settings on the sandbox server.
 Usage: `build-init`
 - `build-exec` - executes a shell command within the build directory on the sandbox server.
 Usage: `build-init pwd`
 - `build-notify` - see "Build status notifications" docs below
 - `sandbox-init` - a convenient shortcut to provision a basic sandbox.
 See [sandbox-init](base/bin/sandbox-init)

 ## Build environment variables

-The following variables are derived from the respective Bitbucket Pipelines, Circle CI, and GitLab CI build variables.
+The following variables are derived from the respective Bitbucket Pipelines, Circle CI, GitLab CI, and Github Actions build variables.

 - `GIT_REPO_OWNER` - git repo machine owner/slug name
 - `GIT_REPO_NAME` - git repo machine name